monking/php-oauth/README.md

     $ sudo setsebool -P httpd_can_network_connect=on

+If you want the logger to send out email, you need the following as well:

+    $ sudo setsebool -P httpd_can_sendmail=on

 This is only for Red Hat based Linux distributions like RHEL, CentOS and Fedora.

+If you want the labeling of the `data/` directory to survive file system relabling you have to update the policy as well.

+FIXME: add how to update the policy...

 # Apache
 There is an example configuration file in `docs/apache.conf`.